-Journalist and Yoga Therapy graduate Sally Webster interviewed our trainer Liz Williams on the importance of healthy ageing.
+Journalist and Yoga Therapy graduate Sally Webster interviewed our trainer Liz Williams on the importance of yoga for healthy ageing.

 Healthy Ageing – and why getting older can be a gift.